Zerogne/gaali/camera-bridge/README.md

 ```

 The bridge service runs on a machine in the same network as the camera, eliminating the need for the cloud server to access private IP addresses.

+**Key Point:** The bridge service runs on a separate server (not on Vercel), and connects your local camera network to your cloud-hosted Vercel application.

 ## Modes